Hesychasm: Katharsis (ascese/purification)

 Sobriety contributes to this mental ascesis that rejects tempting thoughts; it puts a great emphasis on focus and attention.
-The hesychast is to pay extreme attention to the consciousness of his inner world and to the words of the Jesus Prayer, not letting his mind wander in any way at all.
+The hesychast is to pay extreme attention to the consciousness of his inner world and the words of the Jesus Prayer, not letting his mind wander in any way at all.
 While he maintains his practice of the Jesus Prayer, which becomes automatic and continues twenty-four hours a day, seven days a week, the hesychast cultivates nepsis, watchful attention, to reject tempting thoughts (the "thieves") that come to the hesychast as he watches in sober attention in his hermitage.
 St. John of Sinai describes hesychast practice as follows:

 The hesychast is to attach Eros (eros), that is, "yearning", to his practice of sobriety so as to overcome the temptation to acedia (sloth).
-He is also to use an extremely directed and controlled anger against the tempting thoughts, although to obliterate them entirely he is to invoke Jesus Christ via the Jesus Prayer.
+He is also to use an extremely directed and controlled anger against the tempting thoughts, although to obliterate them entirely, he is to invoke Jesus Christ via the Jesus Prayer.

-Much of the literature of hesychasm is occupied with the psychological analysis of such tempting thoughts (e.g. St. Mark the Ascetic).
+Much of the literature of hesychasm is occupied with the psychological analysis of such tempting thoughts (e.g., St. Mark the Ascetic).
 This psychological analysis owes much to the ascetical works of Evagrius Pontikos, with its doctrine of the eight passions.